jake-knerr/js-style-guide/README.md

 ### General

-#### Services are modules that export functionality and manage an internal state and/or cause side-effects.
+#### Services are modules that provide interaction with business data and logic.

-Exported functionality that does not manage an internal state or cause side-effects are simply utilities.

-Note, the totality of the exported functions in a module are a singular "service".
-Each function is not a service, and the module does not export "services".
-The module exports a "service".
+They focus on encapsulating specific functionality or business logic, often related to external interactions.
+Often, they provide functionality that is used by managers or components but do not directly manage the application state themselves.

+They are not directly related to the application architecture and state management.

+#### Managers are modules that focus on managing the state and coordination within the application.
+They often deal with how data is stored and shared among components.

+Typically, they interact more directly with the application’s state and components.
+They might trigger updates or handle events that affect the state and aim to organize and control the flow of data and events within the application.

+In other words, managers are related to the application architecture and state management more than the business data and logic.

+#### Components are modules that are responsible for rendering the UI and handling user interactions.

+Components are often view code along with controllers that interact with the managers and services.

-#### Utilities are exported pure (or purish...) functions that are not specific to your application's business logic.
+#### Utilities are exported pure (or purish...) functions and classes that are not specific to your application's business logic.

 The utilities folder should be a toolbox that you can ideally lift and put in another project with minimal effort.